AmizhthanX/Face-Recognition-Attendance/README.md

 ---

 ## 🔍 How It Works
-1️⃣ **Capture faces**: The system captures and registers user faces.
+1️⃣ **Register Student**: Captures and stores a student's face encoding.
-2️⃣ **Train the model**: The system trains itself to recognize stored faces.
+2️⃣ **Train the model**: The system learns to recognize stored faces.
-3️⃣ **Recognize & Mark Attendance**: The camera detects and verifies faces, marking attendance in real-time.
+3️⃣ **Mark Attendance**: Recognizes faces in real-time and records attendance.

 ---